dhirajdahiwad/Python/README.md

 # Python
 Python Programming

-Problem Statement : Covert image file to Text
+Problem Statement :
+Covert image file to Text

 Solution :
-Using Python liberay like pytesseract,spellchecker etc coverting image into text then check the spelling and grammer.
+Using Python liberaly like pytesseract,spellchecker etc converting image into text then check the spelling and grammar.
-Solution is not 100 % however i am tring to use NPL of Machine Learining Concept.
+Solution is not 100 % however i am trying to use NPL of Machine learning Concept.